aspose-total/Aspose.Total-Products/total/en/python-net/conversion/svg-to-mbox/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert SVG to MBOX</h2>

+The SVG (Scalable Vector Graphics) format is a vector image format that is widely used for creating and displaying graphics on the web.
+It is an XML-based format that is used to define vector-based graphics for the web.
+On the other hand, MBOX is a file format used by many email clients to store emails.
+It is a single file that contains all the emails of a particular mailbox.
+Therefore, it is necessary to convert SVG to MBOX in order to view the SVG images in an email client.

-For a Python developer, who is trying to add a SVG to MBOX conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load the Word file and render it into HTML via [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/).
-Secondly load the converted HTML using [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) and save it into MBOX format.
+<h2>How Aspose.Total helps for SVG to MBOX Conversion</h2>

+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It provides a comprehensive set of APIs that can be used to automate the conversion process of SVG to MBOX.
+It is a two step process, firstly load the Word file and render it into HTML via Aspose.Words for Python via .NET.
+Secondly load the converted HTML using Aspose.Email for Python via .NET and save it into MBOX format.
+This makes the conversion process easy and efficient.
+Moreover, the APIs are easy to use and can be integrated into any application with minimal effort.

 {{% /blocks/products/pf/feature-page-summary %}}